List of EastEnders characters introduced in 1990: Eddie Royle

 Eddie cannot forgive Grant for his violent assault and so he contacts an old police colleague to check up on Grant's dodgy dealings.
 However, Sharon discovers what is going on and manages to remove some dodgy packages from Grant's garage before the police arrive.
 Eddie is furious, and is even more enraged when he discovers that she'd agreed to marry Grant, so he sacks her.
 Although Sharon successfully sues him for unfair dismissal, Eddie refuses to give her job back to her.
 In August 1991 Eibhlin moves in with Eddie.
 Meanwhile, Eddie begins coaching Clyde Tavernier (Steven Woodcock) in boxing and that same month he is approached by an old friend, who is coaching Clyde's upcoming opponent.
 He and Eddie try to bribe Clyde to purposefully lose the fight in a betting scam, which causes a blazing row between Clyde and Eddie.
-Grant's rage towards Eddie also resurfaces when he discovers that it was he who had tipped him off to the police about his shady dealings.
+Grant's rage towards Eddie also resurfaces when he discovers that it was Eddie who had tipped off the police about his shady dealings.
 This further alienates the community and it seems that everyone in Walford has something against Eddie.

 In September 1991, while Eddie is taking his pet poodle, Roly, for an evening walk he is stabbed to death.
 Clyde Tavernier discovers his bloody body in the Square, and after foolishly picking up the murder weapon, he flees in panic.
 Unfortunately for Clyde, there is a witness who had seen him standing over Eddie's body and fleeing the scene – Nick Cotton (John Altman).
 Clyde is arrested for Eddie's murder and imprisoned.
 However, a second witness, Joe Wallace (Jason Rush), later comes forward to attest that he had seen Nick Cotton in the vicinity on the night of the murder.
-It turns out that Nick was attempting a robbery when Eddie saw him, and to silence him, Nick stabbed him.
+Nick claims that Eddie started pushing him and preventing him from leaving and, after a struggle, he accidentally stabbed Eddie.
 Clyde is released and Nick is arrested for the murder, but surprisingly he is found 'not guilty' at the trial in 1993, as there is not enough evidence to convict.